FabianRig/ArduinoMoonBoardLED/README.md

 2. Install PlatformIO in Visual Studio Code.
 3. Download and open this project.
 4. Adjust config.h settings to your needs (Moonboard type, brightness).
-5. Compile and flash to an Arduino Nano 33 BLE.
+5. Compile and flash to an Arduino Nano 33 IoT.
 6. Use the MoonBoard app to connect to the Arduino and show the problems on your board!

 ## How to use (Linux, command line)